 Autofocus is surprisingly good for non-official protocols on the Nikon Z6.

-You should be a little careful with it though, especially if you’re shooting landscape.
-99% of the time it will lock on focus great with AF-S. Occasionally at higher apertures shooting landscape photography, it will lock in focus a bit early as it’s seeking, sometimes it front focuses slightly from infinity when it needs to be at infinity, or just generally it might front focus a little.
-It’s very rare in AF-S, but can happen.
+You should be a little careful with it, though, especially if you’re shooting landscape.
+99% of the time it will lock on focus great with AF-S. Occasionally, at higher apertures, when shooting landscape photography, it will lock in focus a bit early as it’s seeking.
+Sometimes it front focuses slightly from infinity when it needs to be at infinity, or it might front focus a little.
+It’s very rare in AF-S, but it can happen.

-When in AF-C, the autofocus is a little less reliable.
-What happens often is that the lens front focuses, or the image will be in focus, then out of nowhere, it starts drifting and looking for focus again, so I was getting a lot of AF-C shots that were not in perfect focus.
+In AF-C, autofocus is a little less reliable.
+What often happens is the lens front focuses, or the image is in focus, then, out of nowhere, it starts drifting and looking for focus again, so I was getting a lot of AF-C shots that weren’t in perfect focus.

-Always check for new firmware since Viltrox is pretty active in their tuning.
+Always check for new firmware, since Viltrox is pretty active with its tuning.

-Overall, I’m pretty satisfied with this lens in AF-S mode and it rarely gives me issues.
-I was even using it in AF-C mode a lot at first, and still was pretty happy with the results, other than a few occasional missed shots.
+Overall, I’m pretty satisfied with this lens in AF-S mode, and it rarely gives me issues.
+I was even using it in AF-C mode a lot at first, and I was still pretty happy with the results, other than a few occasional missed shots.
 I personally now shoot with this lens only in AF-S just to be sure I’m getting the best results possible.
-If you’re familiar with the Fujifilm X100V, I will say with confidence this Viltrox 35mm f1.8 lens with the Nikon Z6 is better and more reliable than the Fujifilm X100V.
+If you’re familiar with the Fujifilm X100V, I can say with confidence that the Viltrox 35mm f/1.8 lens on the Nikon Z6 is better and more reliable than the X100V.

 Build Quality